di-unipi-socc/TosKeriser/README.md

          repository: docker_hub
 ```

-More examples can be found in the `examples` folder.
+More examples can be found in the `data/examples` folder.

 ## Installation
 In is possible to install TosKeriser by using pip:
 ```
-# pip install tosker
+# pip install toskeriser
 ```
 The minimum Python version supported is 2.7.

 ## Usage
 ```
-TosKeriser, a tool to complete TosKer application description with suitable Docker Images.

 toskerise FILE [COMPONENT..]
 [OPTIONS] toskerise --help|-h toskerise --version|-v